yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 ### Answer

-The model is somehow 100% certain of 5 out of 6 of the signs I gave it.
-For the first image, it has 93% certain of its prediction.
-For the third and sixth images, although the model has 100% certain of its prediction, the model has misclassified these two images.
-This indicates the shortage of given deep learning model on the uncertainty qunatification.
+The model is somehow almost 100% certain of six signs I gave it.
+However, this model misclassified the first, fifth and sixth images.
+It is reasonable that the first image is misclassfied because this traffic sign is a speed limit but with some characters on that.
+This may be very few in the training data set.
+For the fifth and sixth images, the model has predicted them to class 23 and 38 with 100%, however, we can see that the true classes are also included in the top 5 selections, for example the 2nd guess for the fifth image and the 3rd guess for the sixth image.
+This means that the model still needs to be improved for generalization.

 ```python